-To get to grips with social data you first need to understand and devise a social CRM strategy.
-With so many varying definitions of social CRM if you are looking for an absolute definition you are out of luck.
+In summary, to understand your social data, you first need to understand and devise a social CRM strategy.
+But there are so many varying definitions of social CRM to begin with.
+Ergo, if you want an absolute definition, you’re out of luck.
 Despite the sometimes confusing and contradictory definitions of social CRM, most share some common characteristics.

 So how do you create a social CRM strategy?
 Here are 6 tips for developing a strategy for your business.

 1) START WITH A SOCIALLY POPULATED CUSTOMER DATABASE

 This is your starting point.
 You need to combine social media data with your CRM database.
 Consider what data you want to populate in your database then evaluate the technical challenges of obtaining it.

 Typically you will need to overcome cross-channel customer identification challenges.
 To do this, you’ll likely need help from your IT team and/or a data analysis specialist.